Movatterモバイル変換

 In 1996, Morgan Creek tried to expand into animated feature film production.
 Only one,The King & I was produced, and it flopped.[3]

 On July 11, 1997,Gary Barber announced that he would leave Morgan Creek, and he subsequently went on to start outSpyglass Entertainment.[4]
-In 1998, Morgan Creek had a distribution deal withWarner Home Video to release its product through the Morgan Creek Video and the Morgan Creek DVD labels.[5]
+In 1998, Morgan Creek had a distribution deal withWarner Home Video to release its products through the Morgan Creek Video and the Morgan Creek DVD labels.[5]

-On October 8, 1998, Morgan Creek andFranchise Pictures entered into an agreement where Morgan Creek would distribute Franchise's upcoming pictures domestically.[6]
+On October 8, 1998, Morgan Creek andFranchise Pictures entered into an agreement where Morgan Creek would distribute Franchise's upcoming films domestically.[6]
 On July 2, 2001, Morgan Creek Productions sued Franchise Pictures for allegedly breaching an agreement giving the company the right of first refusal on some films.[7]

 In October 2014, Morgan Creek sold the international distribution rights and copyrights to their films toRevolution Studios for $36.75 million.[8]
 In September 2015, Morgan Creek began negotiating the sale of rights for the remaining territories, though they intend to retain remake and television rights to theAce Ventura,Major League,Young Guns, andExorcist franchises.[9]